bobbingwide/field-block-for-acf-pro/readme.txt

 - Uses a single block – ACF field
 - The block can be used within the Query Loop
 - Most field types are rendered in the block editor.
+- Supports display of the field's label, if required.

 This plugin depends on Advanced Custom Fields PRO; it uses the plugin's server side rendering block logic.